 Step-by-Step Guide:

-- Attach a neoprene, rubber, or silicone sweep to the bottom of the plywood that will sit on the floor to create a seal when the door is closed.
+- Attach the Sweep: Secure a neoprene, rubber, or silicone sweep to the bottom of the plywood or directly onto the door.
+Ensure that it creates a seal when the door is closed.

 6. Hang Heavy Curtains or Drapes

-Thick, heavy curtains or drapes can add an extra layer of insulation to windows, one of the most common sources of outside noise.
+Thick, heavy curtains or drapes can add an extra layer of insulation to windows, which are common sources of outside noise.
+They can also help block out light, creating a better work environment.

 Tips for Best Use:

-- Choose curtains or drapes made of dense, tightly woven materials like velvet or microfiber.
+- Choose Dense Materials: Opt for curtains made from tightly woven materials like velvet, microfiber, or specialised soundproofing fabrics.

-- Make sure the curtains extend well past the window frame on all sides to cover as much of the wall as possible.
+- Proper Length: Make sure the curtains extend well past the window frame on all sides to cover as much of the wall as possible, effectively minimising sound leakage.

 7. Seal Electrical Outlets and Switches